INBOUND MARKETING: A HERO’S JOURNEY

 Frodo must accept responsibility for the Ring.

 Google and spam email filters are the guardians of the first threshold.
-Like Sphinx, they stand between those willing to take the first step and the talismans needed to succeed in the quest.
+They stand Sphinx-like between those willing to take the first step and the talismans needed to succeed in the quest.
 You must help your heroes answer the guardians’ riddles if you want to bestow your offering upon them.

 The Southern Oracle: “Do not be afraid!
 We will not harm you!
 We have been waiting for you a long time, Atreyu!”